timothe-chaumont/circuit-diagram-datagen/README.md

 # Circuit-diagram-datagen

 Python script that generates circuit diagrams data : [CircuiTikz](https://ctan.org/pkg/circuitikz) (LaTeX) and the corresponding image.

-Its purpose is to create data to train machine learning models.
+_Its purpose is to create data to train machine learning models._

 ## Steps to generate data (Windows)

-1. (Create a virtual environment and) install the dependencies with `make install`
+1. Install the dependencies with `make install` (possibly in a virtual environment)
 2. Install [LaTeX](https://www.latex-project.org/get/)
 3. Install [Ghostscript](https://ghostscript.com/releases/gsdnld.html)
 4. Create a file called _.env_ containing paths to `latex.exe` and `gswin64c.exe` binaries, in the same way as [_example.env_](/example.env).